zhengyangchoong/cy2003-cellcounting/README.md

 Google Colab timeouts after 12 hours of continuous use and will not store your workspace data for you.
 This is why Google Drive is very handy as you can easily set up autosaving to the drive.
 You will need to remount the drive and reclone the Github repository everytime Google Colab timeouts and restarts but it is quite simple to setup.

 Cells can be added to the main notebook to run functions from .py files from the repository.
 Remember to specify the branch name of the repository.

-* More research needs to be done for cloning private repositories as this requires some form of authentication.
-(Something along the lines of https://sadiaafrinpurba.github.io/2020/08/31/how-to-clone-github-private-repositories-from-google-colab-using-ssh/)